nasa/openmct/docs/src/tutorials/index.md

 domain objects of this type.
 * The `name` of "To-Do List" is the human-readable name for this type, and will be shown to users.
-* The `glyph` refers to a special character in Open MCT's custom font set; this will be used as an icon.
+* The `cssclass` describes the icon that will be shown for each To-Do List.
 * The `description` is also human-readable, and will be used whenever a longer explanation of what this type is should be shown.
 * Finally, the `features` property describes some special features of objects of